breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-4.md

 #### The Card

-This is probably the most used Bootstrap component, every website has a few card because it is ideal to list items in a beautiful way.
+This is probably the most used Bootstrap component, every website has a few cards because it is ideal to list items in a beautiful way.
 Some examples of the Card used can be:

 + The "team" section of a website where you list the different employees.
 + The typical Pinterest wall.